 Learn how you can recycle old reusable plastic and metal water bottles without stress

-It’s 2020.
-Sustainability and reducing our carbon footprint are at the forefront of our minds in our daily lives.
-As a result, sustainable versions of items have become huge.
-For example, for the past few years, the popularity of reusable water bottles has sky rocketed.
+It’s 2023.
+Sustainability and reducing our carbon footprint are at the forefront of our minds in our daily lives; just look how often “Just Stop Oil” and “Extinction Rebellion” have been featured in news headlines.
+As a result, sustainable and reusable versions of items have become huge.
+For example, for the past few years, the popularity of reusable water bottles has skyrocketed.

 Research suggests that buying a reusable water bottle rather than a single use plastic bottle could stop over 1,000 plastic bottles littering the ocean (over the course of 3 years).
-Plus, reusable water bottles can last a long time.
-We take them everywhere – to work, school, university, the gym, the list is endless.
+Plus, reusable water bottles can be more stylish and last much longer.
+We take them everywhere – to work, school, university, the gym, hiking, the list is endless.

 However, this comes at a cost.
 Due to their portable nature, they are very easily lost!